This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 11. Double Ninth Festival (Chrysanthemum Festival): A traditional autumn event celebrating longevity

-The Double Ninth Festival is a traditional Japanese event held on September 9th and has long been known as the Chrysanthemum Festival.
+The Double Ninth Festival is a traditional Japanese event held on September 9th, and has long been known as the Chrysanthemum Festival.

 On this day, it is customary to decorate with chrysanthemum flowers and drink chrysanthemum wine to celebrate longevity .

-The chrysanthemum is a flower that symbolizes longevity and immortality, and the Double Ninth Festival is a special day to pray for the health and longevity of family members.
+The chrysanthemum is a flower that symbolizes longevity and immortality, and Double Ninth Festival is a special day to pray for the health and longevity of family members.

 The following page provides detailed information on how to enjoy the Double Ninth Festival.